baudm/parseq/README.md

 </div>

 Scene Text Recognition (STR) models use language context to be more robust against noisy or corrupted images.
-Recent approaches like ABINet propose a standalone or external Language Model (LM) for prediction refinement.
+Recent approaches like ABINet use a standalone or external Language Model (LM) for prediction refinement.
 In this work, we argue that the external LM&mdash;which requires upfront allocation of dedicated compute capacity&mdash;is inefficient for STR due to its poor performance vs cost characteristics.
 We propose a more efficient approach using **P**ermuted **A**uto**r**egressive **Seq**uence (PARSeq) models.

 ![PARSeq](.github/gh-teaser.png)